Personal Loan Providers

 No branch access: Peer to peer lenders run their businesses entirely online, so if you take out a personal loan through a P2P provider, you’ll need to be completely comfortable with organising your personal loan online or over the phone.

 Tier based interest rates: Another thing to be mindful of is P2P lenders use tier based interest rate pricing systems, which means the better your credit rating the better your interest rate and of course the worse your credit rating the higher your rate.
 So only apply for one of these lenders if you know your credit report is in a good shape.
-Find out how you can get a free copy here.

 Before you decide on a personal loan provider it’s a wise idea to read reviews from customers just like you to get an idea on how they rate on everything from customer service to convenience.